 Unlike debhelper, live-build provides the tools to generate a skeleton configuration directory.
 This could be considered to be similar to tools such as dh-make.
 For more information about these tools, read on, since the remainder of this section discuses the four most important commands.
 Note that the preceding lb is a generic wrapper for live-build commands.

-Issuing lb config without any arguments completes the config/ subdirectory which it populates with some default settings in configuration files, and two skeleton trees named auto/ and local/.
+Issuing lb config without any arguments creates the config/ subdirectory which is populated with some default settings in configuration files, and two skeleton trees named auto/ and local/.

 $ lb config

-P: Updating config tree for a debian/wheezy/i386 system
+P: Creating config tree for a debian/stretch/i386 system

 Using lb config without any arguments would be suitable for users who need a very basic image, or who intend to provide a more complete configuration via auto/config later (see Managing a configuration for details).